ShareX/sharex.github.io/docs/scrolling-screenshot.md

 description: Learn how to capture a scrolling page or document with ShareX and troubleshoot static, animated, and hover-sensitive content.
 ---

+> Comparing capture applications?
+See the [best screenshot tools for Windows](/blog/best-screenshot-tools-windows/) for an honest overview of ShareX, Snipping Tool, Snagit, Greenshot, Lightshot, Gyazo, and PicPick.

 ## What is a scrolling screenshot?

 A scrolling screenshot, also known as a scrolling capture, is a feature in ShareX that allows you to capture an entire web page or document that extends beyond the visible screen.
 It automatically combines multiple screenshots into a single image, giving you a complete view of the content.